Jaguar F-Type Coupe review

 If there’s a car that encapsulates everything good about Jaguar in 2014, the F-Type Coupe is it.
 Bold, beautiful and beguiling, it looks and feels like the product of a company at the top of its game.

-A year since the Jaguar F-Type Convertible was launched, the new F-Type Coupe made just as many waves.
+A year since the Jaguar F-Type Convertible was launched, but the F-Type Coupe made just as many waves.
 Like the drop-top version, it offers striking good looks and great performance, while the coupe body means there’s a bit more practicality to go with it.
 It’s also over £5000 cheaper than the soft-top car.

 Jaguar likes to do things differently.
 While most car makers launch a coupe first and roadster second, Jag has done the opposite.